yada/arduino/serial/README.md

 ## Purpose

 This is a simple demonstration of how to read serial data from an Arduino board using Python and the `pyserial` library.
-It is not meant for production use — just a quick way to verify that serial communication works.
+It is not meant for production use, it is just a quick way to verify that serial communication works.

 ## Script: `python-serial-from-arduino.py`